telekom-mms/sectpmctl/README.md

 Your BIOS has to be in Secure Boot Setup Mode.
 That means that your BIOS need to have Secure Boot enabled and that all keys are cleared.
 You can do so by entering your BIOS, enable Secure Boot and find inside the Secure Boot section the button to "Clear all keys".

-I never came across a BIOS which does not offer a way to enter Secure Boot Setup Mode.
+We never came across a BIOS which does not offer a way to enter Secure Boot Setup Mode.
 If your BIOS supports listing all keys, after entering the setup mode, the amount of keys of all databases should be listed as zero.

 First check if your Secure Boot is enabled and cleared by executing this two commands: